 Step 8b: Install your burned ROM onto your donor (29F033)

 If you are using the 29F033 chips, your life is comparatively easier.
-Just plop your little adapter board into the place where the other ROM was.
+If you’re going to be using two 29F033’s, you need to skip ahead to step 8c.
+If not, just plop your little adapter board into the place where the other ROM was.
 Make absolutely sure you’re putting in the chip in the correct orientation!

 You need to make absolutely sure your game is programmed correctly before you solder it into the socket.
 You don’t want to spend all that extra time desoldering a chip you found out was programmed incorrectly!
 Once you’re sure, go ahead and secure the header pins with solder and trim the bottoms off.
 In the picture below, the top row is uncut, and the bottom row is cut.

 You can see the difference!
 Be careful when you’re clipping these – you don’t want one to fly into your eyeball.
 This has happened to me.
 It is not pleasant.
 Clip them into a trash can or something.

 If your game only has 32 pins for the socket:

 You will need to rewire pins 1, 2, 35, and 36 to their proper locations.
 You’ll also probably need to trim the bottoms of the pins off so that the other 32 pins still fit in the socket.
 Pin 1 is A20, pin 2 is A21, pin 35 is A22, and pin 36 is VCC.
 You can connect pin 36 to pin 34 with a jumper cable easily enough.